 It is hard to imagine modern business without ERP.
 From its roots more than 50 years ago in the first financial and production planning tools used by manufacturers, ERP has grown to become a mainstay in all but the smallest businesses.

 ERP, or enterprise resource planning, is networked software that handles the transactions and record-keeping of the essential functions of any business, such as sales, purchasing, accounting and human resources.
-Installing an ERP system is one of the boldest steps an organization can take to computerize its business activities.
+Installing an ERP system is one of the boldest steps an organization can take to computerize its business activities because it replaces most separate applications and manual processes in one fell swoop.

 Read on to learn the basics of ERP and the steps to deploy it, and click on the links for more detail and in-depth analysis.